defano/wyldcard/README.md

 ## Arithmetic and Logical Expressions

-In addition to chunk expressions, HyperTalk supports a typical suite of math, string and logical operators, including the following (all operators are binary, excepted where otherwise noted):
+In addition to chunk expressions, HyperTalk supports a standard suite of mathematical, text and logical operators, including the following (all operators are binary, excepted where otherwise noted):

 Precedence  | Operator   | Description
 ------------| -----------|-------------